DeSantis Orders End Of Local COVID Mandates, Signs Bill That Bans Vaccine 'Passports'

 More than 2.2 million Floridians have been infected with COVID-19, and more 35,000 have died, but in per capita deaths Florida has fared better than most states.
 It has seen 166 per 100,000 as compared with the highest rate, in New Jersey, of 287 per 100,000.

-The executive order and legislation affect only government action, such as mask mandates or fines related to restrictions.
+The executive order affects only government action, such as mask mandates or fines related to restrictions.
 It doesn’t stop businesses from issuing their own requirements of customers, the governor said.
 Individuals who wish to wear masks or follow personal protocols may continue to do so.

 Some governments have already lifted restrictions.
 But Miami-Dade County, for example, still requires masks in all indoor public spaces and outdoors if people are within 10 feet (about three meters) of each other.
 The governor’s executive order rescinds those rules.